Muhammad-022/amazonBestSellersAnalysis/README.md

-# amazon-best-sellers-analysis
+# amazonBestSellersAnalysis
-Python project analyzing top Amazon best selling books using Pandas and Seaborn.
+Python project analyzing top Amazon best selling books using Pandas and Seaborn.<br>
+This repository is archived.